pkestene/incremental-fluids-kokkos/README.md

 Incremental fluids with Kokkos
 ==============================

-The present repository is a naive parallelization of the first five steps with the [Kokkos programing model](https://github.com/kokkos/kokkos) for performance portability.
+The present repository, we revisit the fluid simulation tutorial [incremental-fluids](https://github.com/tunabrain/incremental-fluids) by [Benedikt Bitterli](https://benedikt-bitterli.me/) in order to illustrate how to parallelize code with the [Kokkos programing model](https://github.com/kokkos/kokkos) for performance portability (CPU, CPU, ...).

+Right now only the first five steps are parallelized with some tradeoff (e.g. regarding the choice of the preconditioner)

  - step1: setup the basic build blocks of an incompressible flow solver: advection + poisson solver to ensure incompressibility (divergence of velocity is zero)
  - step2: modify advection (third order Runge Kutta)